cisagov/get.gov/pages/domains/domains_before.md

 If your domain request is approved, the name of your organization and your city/state will be listed in [.gov’s public data](../../about/data/).

-### Your authorizing official
+### Your senior official

-Your authorizing official is a person within your organization who can authorize your domain request.
+Your senior official is a person within your organization who can authorize your domain request.
 This person must be in a role of significant, executive responsibility within the organization.
-Read more about [who can serve as an authorizing official](../eligibility/#you-must-have-approval-from-an-authorizing-official-within-your-organization).
+Read more about [who can serve as an senior official](../eligibility/#you-must-have-approval-from-an-senior-official-within-your-organization).

-What we’ll need to know about your authorizing official:
+What we’ll need to know about your senior official:
 - Name
 - Role in your organization
 - Email address

-We typically don’t reach out to the authorizing official, but if contact is necessary, our practice is to coordinate with you, the requestor, first.
+We typically don’t reach out to the senior official, but if contact is necessary, our practice is to coordinate with you, the requestor, first.

 ### Current websites for your organization